This is secret and shouldn't be checked into version controlWANDB_API_KEY=$YOUR_API_KEY# Name and notes optionalWANDB_NAME="My first run"WANDB_NOTES="Smaller learning rate, more regularization."

 Sets the authentication key associated with your account.
 You can find your key on your settings page.
 This must be set if

-Description associated with a run.
-This will become the name of your run in the UI.
+The human-readable name of your run.
 If not set it will be randomly generated for you

 The entity associated with your run.
 If you have run